Highlights

 The Society has established the Noble Journey Sculpture Fund and hopes to raise $50,000 by January, which will be used to pay the foundry for the sculpture project.
 The goal is for the sculpture to be installed by mid-February in time for the final event in a year-long celebration marking St. Leonard’s 150th anniversary, which will include a visit by Boston Cardinal Sean O’Malley.

-It is rare that I use this newsletter to ask you for contributions, but I’m making an exception for this worthy project in the neighborhood I love and have written about extensively (Dark Tide, The Boston Italians, and A City So Grand) I hope you’ll be kind enough to consider an online donation hereIf you prefer to write a check, please make the check payable to “North End Historical Society,” and indicate “Noble Journey Sculpture Fund” on the memo line (or somewhere on the check).
+It is rare that I ask you for contributions, but I’m making an exception for this worthy project in the neighborhood I love and have written about extensively (Dark Tide, The Boston Italians, and A City So Grand) I hope you’ll be kind enough to consider an online donation hereIf you prefer to write a check, please make the check payable to “North End Historical Society,” and indicate “Noble Journey Sculpture Fund” on the memo line (or somewhere on the check).
 Mail it to P.O.
 Box 130512, Boston, MA 02113 (donations of more than $100 will automatically receive a one-year membership in the North End Historical Society).
 For questions you might have about the project, contact Anthony Cortese at adcortese@gmail.com

 Thanks for your consideration.
 I think “Footsteps” will be an amazing addition to the history and the culture of the North End neighborhood!